In the late thirties, the RAF and Army pioneered close air support or air control in far-flung places like Aden, the Sudan and Palestine.

 The use of the air bomb and machine gun in close support of troops on the ground has proved of utmost value in police operations on the Indian frontier.
 It was bought to a very high state of perfection in the recent operations in Palestine where small bodies of troops were often held up by fire of armed bands occupying strong positions.
 When this occurred, a W/T message was sent by the troops and so good was the organisation that at almost any point in Palestine a formation of bombers would arrive within 15 minutes of the origination of the message

-15 minutes from call to release using aircraft like the Hawker Audax, Hart and Hardy, hired trucks carrying a wireless set called a Rodex, various machine guns and freefall bombs, combined HQ’s and a system of codes for terrain features.
+15 minutes from call to release using aircraft as the Hawker Audax, Hart and Hardy hired trucks carrying a wireless set called a Rodex, various machine guns and freefall bombs, combined HQ’s and a system of codes for terrain features.
 They even had to use different coloured umbrellas for combat identification!

 In an interesting parallel, the RAF also had to deal with restrictive and politically motivated rules of engagement.